Akash4782/Certificate_tampering_detetction/START_HERE.md

-# 🚀 How to Start BCT Project
+# 🚀 How to Start Certificate Tampering Detection

 ## Quick Start (5 Steps)